-- New houses are welcomed and needed in this area - There is a lack of housing in this area - Objectors are adopting a NIMBY attitude - Development will have little impact on existing houses and infrastructure - The houses will improve the look of the site which is a lousy old field with no positive attributes

-7.2 Following the changes to the site layout the amended plans were advertised by neighbour notification letters.
-The publicity of the amended plans expires on 14th August 2019.
+- New houses are welcomed and needed in this area - There is a lack of housing in this area - Objectors are adopting a NIMBY attitude - Development will have little impact on existing houses and infrastructure - The houses will improve the look of the site which is a lousy old field with no positive attributes - 7.2 Following some changes to the site layout the amended plans were advertised by neighbour notification letters.
+Two objections were received.
+These are summarised as follows: